xvrzhao/groove/README.md

 ### Graceful Shutdown

 Although the Go application is started by the `bin/exec` script in the container, it can ensure that the Go application is the main program of the container (pid: 1) and can normally receive the `TERM`/`KILL` and other signals of the container.
-You can write the elegant exit logic in the code yourself.
+You can write the graceful shutdown logic in the code yourself.

 ## Groove Shortcuts